getify/workshop-chess-diagonals/README.md

 This particular problem was posed by Suni Puri and others from [devKode](https://devkode.io/), and brought to my attention by his [Linked In post](https://www.linkedin.com/posts/sunnypuri_thedomchallenge-javascript-javascriptdeveloper-activity-6843412337437872128-WwfF), as part of their #TheDOMChallenge event -- a series of exercises designed to prepare candidates for job interviews.

+## Workshop Resources

+This repository is part of my "Thinking & Coding Algorithms" workshop, which has been presented at a number of public JS/web conferences, as well as for private corporate training engagements.
+In addition, it is included in my [Frontend Masters course on algorithms and data structures](https://frontendmasters.com/courses/algorithms-practice/).

+Please note that as this material evolves/improves over time, there may be changes to the branch names (e.g., "Option-1", "Option-2b", etc) to make room for these changes while preserving (as much as possible) the repository state as presented in various different workshops.
+When that current state appears to have diverged, please consult the git commit history to access older versions of files/resources.

 ## License

 All code and documentation are (c) 2021 Kyle Simpson and released under the [MIT License](http://getify.mit-license.org/).
 A copy of the MIT License [is also included](LICENSE.txt).